wengmister/franka-vr-teleop/README.md

 ### 2. Start VR Application

-Put on your VR headset and start the application that streams hand tracking data to **port 9000** on the ROS2 node.
+Put on your VR headset and start the application `arm tracker` that streams hand tracking data to the ROS2 node.

 ### 3. Launch ROS2 Node